 - Wash and drain pork.
 Put in a 3 litre pot and add 1 litre water.
 Boil on medium heat for at least 30 mins, skimming scum away when necessary.

 - After 30 mins, add rice and its soaking water into pot of boiling broth.
 Add another 1.5litres boiling water to pot.

-- Also add dried scallops and dried oysters, carefully pour in their soaking water as well but leaving behind all de tiny wastes.
+- Also add dried scallops, dried oysters and garlic paste, carefully pour in their soaking water as well but leaving behind all de tiny wastes.

 - Let it all come to the boil and then simmer on low heat.
 Cover with lid slightly and let it simmer for at least 60-75 mins.
 Stir occasionally so that rice don’t stick to bottom of pot.